-- a) Stop engine, wait for all moving parts to stop, and remove key. - b) Lubricate bronze bushings on brake handle pivot with a spray type lubricant or light oil. - 5.1.19 Lubricate brake rod bushings:
+- a) Stop engine, wait for all moving parts to stop, and remove key. - b) Lubricate bronze bushings on brake handle pivot with a spray type lubricant or light oil.

+5.1.19 Lubricate brake rod bushings:

-- a) Stop engine, wait for all moving parts to stop, and remove key. - b) Unhook seat latch and tilt seat up. - c) Lubricate bronze bushings on each end of brake rod shaft with a spray type lubricant or a light oil (bushings are located to the inside of the flange bearings).
+- a) Stop engine, wait for all moving parts to stop, and remove key. - b) Unhook seat latch and tilt seat up. - c) Lubricate bronze bushings on each end of brake rod shafts with a spray type lubricant or a light oil.
+One shaft is located under the console.
+The other is below and behind the seat.